-"have not" park neighbourhoods

-Commitment to a high-quality park and festival site at Ship Point

-- Include public dialogue on waterfront park at Ship Point and festival sites. - Discuss dogs in parks, with eye to identify locations, best practices, and plan for fenced dog parks area in 2016 - Identify three high profile projects to advance in 2016 - Develop, design and make investment to improve Begbie Green in the North Jubilee Neighbourhood. - Create a micro-grant for volunteer coordination of commons and community gardens. - Develop long-term policies for food security and boulevard gardening including an inventory of City-owned land for food production and improved coordination of food systems resources and initiatives in the City. - Learn from Vancouver's success in creating a community garden on Davie Street private property and replicate model on available private properties in Victoria, including downtown. - Allocate one existing parks employee as the Food Security Coordinator - Strengthen the relationship between the City of Victoria and School District 61 in order to maximize the benefit of School lands and facilities.
+- "have not" park neighbourhoods - Commitment to a high-quality park and festival site at Ship Point - Include public dialogue on waterfront park at Ship Point - Discuss dogs in parks, with eye to identify locations, best practices, and plan for fenced dog area in 2016 - Identify three high profile projects to advance in 2016 - Develop, design and make investment to improve Begbie Green in the North Jubilee Neighbourhood. - Create a micro-grant for volunteer coordination of commons and community gardens. - Develop long-term policies for food security and boulevard gardening including an inventory of City-owned land for food production and improved coordination of food systems resources and initiatives in the City. - Learn from Vancouver's success in creating garden on Davie Street and replicate model in Victoria. - Allocate one existing parks employee as the Food Security Coordinator